ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

 ### TypeScript Support

 Greenwood now provides built-in support for TypeScript, with the ability to fallback to using `tsc` if certain TypeScript features you're using (like Decorators, [enums, namespaces, etc](https://devblogs.microsoft.com/typescript/announcing-typescript-5-8/#the---erasablesyntaxonly-option)) are not supported through just type stripping alone.
-This was motivated in part due to NodeJS adding support out of the box.
+This was motivated in part due to NodeJS adding TypeScript (type-stripping) support out of the box.
 This means you can write your entire project, including SSR pages and API routes, entirely in TypeScript with no configuration required!

 This also means that you can author your Greenwood configuration files and plugins with TypeScript too: